FlyingGraysons/RasPi-OpenCV-Install/README.md

 # RasPi-OpenCV-Install
 This script will install all the neccessary tools for openCV developement on a raspberry pi.
-It will install openCV 2, with python binding for python 2.7, or for python3 using pip3.
+It will install OpenCV 2, with Python binding for Python 2.7, or for Python 3 using pip3.

 The installed tools are:
  - Pip
  - Python 2.7